Current pension rates for Veterans

 Review current VA pension rates for Veterans, including VA Aid and Attendance rates.
-If you qualify for these benefits, we’ll base your payment amount on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
+If you qualify for these benefits, we’ll base your payment amount on the difference between your income for VA purposes and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).

-• Your countable income is how much you earn, including your Social Security benefits, investment and retirement payments, and any income your dependents receive.
-Some expenses, like non-reimbursable medical expenses (medical expenses not covered by your insurance provider), may reduce your countable income.
+- Your income for VA purposes is how much you earn, including your Social Security benefits, investment and retirement payments, and any income your dependents receive.
+Some expenses, like non-reimbursable medical expenses (medical expenses not covered by your insurance provider), may reduce your income for VA purposes.

 Example: You’re a qualified Veteran with a dependent, non-Veteran spouse and no children.
 You also qualify for Aid and Attendance benefits based on your disabilities.
 You and your spouse have a combined yearly income of $10,000.